duckdb/duckdb-web/_posts/2023-08-23-even-friendlier-sql.md

 No longer do you need to know all of your column names up front!
 DuckDB can select and even modify columns based on regular expression pattern matching, `EXCLUDE` or `REPLACE` modifiers, and even lambda functions (see the [section on lambda functions below](#list-lambda-functions) for details!).

 Let’s take a look at some facts gathered about the first season of Star Trek.
-Using DuckDB’s [`httpfs` extension]({% link docs/extensions/httpfs/overview.md %}), we can query a csv dataset directly from GitHub.
+Using DuckDB’s [`httpfs` extension]({% link docs/extensions/httpfs/overview.md %}), we can query a CSV dataset directly from GitHub.
 It has several columns so let’s `DESCRIBE` it.

 ```sql
 INSTALL httpfs;